-Blood Sugar 101: What They Don't Tell You About Diabetes presents the information found on this site in a logically organized, easy-to-read form.
+Book: Blood Sugar 101: What They Don't Tell You About Diabetes

 How to Leave Feedback and Communicate with UsJenny Ruhl, the author of this site, welcomes your emails which you can send to the address you'll find on the "Contact the Author" page you'll find linked at the top of every page.

 Please keep in mind that Jenny is not a doctor and cannot answer specific questions about your medical condition or that of a family member.
 She cannot help you collect evidence for legal actions involving medical malpractice.
+She is not able to recommend local doctors whose practices are in line with what we discuss here.
 She does not give diet advice beyond suggesting that you try the technique you'll find described HERE.